fps/asciichanges/README.md

         * [Higher Extensions](#higher-extensions)

 Created by [gh-md-toc](https://github.com/ekalinin/github-markdown-toc)
-# ASCIICHANGES
+# ASCIIChanges

 A simple language describing chord progressions (changes) for tunes in ASCII text

-# Introductory Example and General Structure
+# Introductory Example

 This is an introductory example showcasing some of the features: